timfilzinger/idp-software.com/docs/vendors/index.md

 Each vendor has its own dedicated page with detailed information about their product offerings, features, pricing, and integration capabilities.

-> **Note**: Many vendor pages are automatically generated and have not been reviewed yet.
-If you represent a vendor and would like to update your information, please follow our contribution guidelines.

 ## Vendor Categories

 ### OCR & Document Intelligence